[27 June 2014]

 She suspects Claire of cheating, an obvious problem in their past, one that she can’t help anticipating will come round again.
 She is pregnant and seems terribly aware that she no longer has the option of leaving him.

 A daylight scene where Helen tracks down Bell to his college campus is among the film’s most alienating moments.
 She watches Bell emerge from the building and sit on a bench opposite her.
-His shirt is loose around the waist and he seems exhausted with sweat.
+His shirt is loose around the waist and he seems exhausted and sweaty.
 She has seen him before, and so have we, but not through her eyes.
 He looks at her and smiles, not knowing who she is.
 Helen seems all the more alarmed as he tries to exchange pleasantries.
 We’ve been watching the movie for a while; she’s just coming in.

 Ostensibly, Enemy belongs to an informal subgenre of the psychological thriller that the Internet has dubbed the “mindfuck”.
 Popularized by the ready access to search engines and discussion boards where tedious explanations for what just happened can be accessed and consumed while the credits are still rolling, it’s a categorization that consumes both populist films, such as the works of Christopher Nolan (whose Memento and Inception have inspired many a flowchart parsing out their plots) and artier fare like Mulholland Dr., which is perhaps the most worthwhile analogue to Villeneuve’s approach.